distanceworkshops/distanceworkshops.github.io/index.md

 ## Widening participation scholarships

-We are committed to encouraging participation in our distance sampling workshops by scientists from countries with fewer resources, and from groups traditionally under-represented in wildlife science.
+We are committed to encouraging participation in our distance sampling workshops by scientists from groups traditionally under-represented in wildlife science, and from countries with fewer resources.
 To this end, we will donate one free place on most workshops, covering the cost of the registration fee.
 For more information about the scheme, please see our [widening participation scholarship](widening-participation) page.

 ## Workshop code of conduct